limistah/aleemisiaka.com/content/posts/erlang-functions.md

 title: Erlang Functions
 date: 2021-06-21
 tags: [Erlang, pattern-matching]
-excerpt: Understand pattern matching and why it's important in Erlang programming
+excerpt: Create and use Erlang functions.
+Learn Erlang function overloading using pattern matching.
 ---

 When programming Erlang, you should think like you are writing an English essay.
 In Erlang, functions are not very different to what a traditional programming language offers, but they are written very differently in Erlang.